radius-project/design-notes/resources/2024-07-secretstore-feature-spec.md

 }
 ```

-Step 6: Developer deploys the resources to Radius and the secrets required are either injected into the container as environment variables or used as credentials for authentication into the extender, volume, datastore, or messaging resource at deploy time.
+Step 7: Developer deploys the resources to Radius and the secrets required are either injected into the container as environment variables or used as credentials for authentication into the extender, volume, datastore, or messaging resource at deploy time.
+If the resource is deployed using a Recipe, the secrets are securely passed as outputs to Radius by the Recipe for use in provisioning and deploying the resource.

 ## Key investments
 <!-- List the features required to enable this scenario. -->